• If you’re feeling broken, come to St Martin’s anyway.

 • If you were out drunk all night the night before, come to St Martin’s anyway.

 • If you can’t quit that disgusting habit, come to St Martin’s anyway.

 We all have things that we hate or regret about our past.
 We’ve all made mistakes, and will continue to, but God loves us nonetheless.
 You are so loved.
 You really matter.
 So whatever you’ve done, whatever you’re doing, whatever you’re going through, whatever you will do … come to St Martin’s anyway.
 The longest journey starts with a single step and you’ll be made to feel so welcome.
 So, join us at 10.45am on Sundays.
 We really hope you can make it.

-Come and join us on Sunday for tasty bacon rolls at our Free Community Breakfast where you can also enjoy delicious healthy options too.
+Come and join us on Sunday for yummy pancakes at our Free Community Breakfast!
+You can also enjoy delicious healthy options too.
 There’s lovely fruit, yoghurts, cereals, toast, great coffee, tea, and fruit juice.
 Drop in from 10am-10.30am.
-We’d love to see you!
+We’d really love to see you!

 Seeing as it’s the 1st Sunday of the month, come and enjoy Communion with us in the Service.
 It’s such a special time.

 When you’ve finished your tea or coffee after the service, you can visit the Free Food Stall which we run in partnership with ODCoG at the Youth Centre.
 If you need help putting food on the table, then please come along from 12.30-1.30pm.
 Please take what you need to eat healthily.